the-bos/the-bos.github.io/_posts/2025-06-06-the-3t-framework-for-evals.markdown

 </table>
 </div>

-While each evaluation strategy has its pros and cons, the three of them together cover quite a bit of ground, and give you flexibility to run evals however, whenever, and wherever you want (within reason!).
+While each evaluation strategy has its pros and cons, the three of them together cover tremendous ground, and give you flexibility to run evals however, whenever, and wherever you want.
+(Well, within reason. 😉)

 ## 🌟 Beyond 3T: Advanced Considerations

 The 3T Framework gives you a strong core for evals.
-But once they are in place, the fun doesn't need to stop there!
+But once they are in place, the fun doesn't need to stop!

-You're now in a place to pursue more sophisticated eval categories, promoting your agent from production-ready to showstopper.
+You're now in a place to pursue more sophisticated eval categories, promoting your agent from production-ready to _showstopper_.

-Here I quickly walk through 2 more T's -- Taste and Trust -- to demonstrate how to continue towards the stars after the 3Ts give you lift-off.
+Here I quickly walk through 2 more T's -- Taste and Trust -- to guide your journey through the stars after the 3Ts give you lift-off.

 ### T4: Taste, or How the Agent Sounds

-I think the style, tone, and general character -- what I call **taste** --  matters quite a bit for obtaining the best UX possible.
+Your agent's style, tone, and general character -- what I call Taste -- are highly influential to the overall UX.
 However, taste can be generally more difficult to define, capture, and integrate into your agent.

 I see it as a natural extension of the 3Ts, and something to pursue once your evals are in a strong spot.

-**In other words, get the _core_ to a good place, then focus on _character_.**
+In other words, get the **core** to a good place, then focus on **character**.

 Some evaluators to consider here:

-- **Style**: Did the agent respond in the general tone that you want your users to experience?
+- **Style**: Did the agent respond in the correct tone?
 - **Conciseness**: Did the agent provide a succinct answer without unnecessary explanation, details, or other language?
 - **Friendliness**: Was the agent generally kind, positive, and engaging?
-- **Toxicity**: Did the agent output any sensitive, biased, or otherwise undesirable outputs?
+- **Toxicity**: Did the agent output any sensitive, biased, or otherwise undesirable phrasing?

-Note that while some aspects of Taste may overlap with Text, the emphasis here is more on UX feel and aesthetic sensibility than functional correctness.
+Note that while some aspects of Taste may overlap with Text, the emphasis here is more on UX feel and aesthetic sensibility than textual correctness.
 I personally feel that Taste is a good candidate for LLM judgements rather than text checks, although this is not a hard rule one way or the other.

 For example, we want our `bugfixer` agent to sound like a cool, calm, and collected Senior Engineer.